 - The test consists of approximately 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.

 - Approximately 50 percent of the questions involve calculus and its applications — subject matter that is assumed to be common to the backgrounds of almost all mathematics majors.

 - About 25 percent of the questions in the test are in elementary algebra, linear algebra, abstract algebra, and number theory.
 The remaining questions deal with other areas of mathematics currently studied by undergraduates in many institutions.

-The following content descriptions may assist students in preparing for the test.
+The following content descriptions may assist test takers in preparing for the test.
 The percents given are estimates; actual percents will vary somewhat from one edition of the test to another.

 CALCULUS — 50%